GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 Figure 4 identifies the five most common authenticator patterns between a user and data and is grouped into two main categories.

-1.	**Device authentication** is the first attempt to gain data access.
+**Device authentication** is the first attempt to gain data access.
 Two device authentication patterns include managed and unmanaged devices.
     1.	**Unmanaged Devices** include any device not under the organization's control.
 Some agencies support Bring Your Own Device access for a limited number of applications like email or collaboration tools.
-Deploying or enforcing certificate-based options, compliance profiles, or baseline images is difficult.
+Deploying or enforcing certificate-based options, compliance profiles, or baseline images is difficult.<br>
     2.	**Managed Devices** include any device under direct control or with a managed profile, such as Government Furnished Equipment (GPE) or personal devices with an organizational profile or container.
 GFE is the primary method most agencies use for data access.
-One challenge for most agencies is managing many operating system types, which may also limit how certificates are supported.
+One challenge for most agencies is managing many operating system types, which may also limit how certificates are supported.<br>

-2.	**Application authentication** is often the 2nd authentication attempt to gain data access.
-Three application authentication patterns include an enterprise Single Sign-On tool, direct access through a web application, or a non-application interface.
+**Application authentication** is often the 2nd authentication attempt to gain data access.
+Three application authentication patterns include an enterprise Single Sign-On tool, direct access through a web application, or a non-application interface.<br>
-    1.	**[Single Sign On (SSO)](https://playbooks.idmanagement.gov/playbooks/sso/)** - Agencies are centralizing application access using an enterprise SSO tool.
-This is often where PIV enforcement occurs, with most SSO tools supporting certificate-based authentication.
+    3.	**[Single Sign On (SSO)](https://playbooks.idmanagement.gov/playbooks/sso/)** - Agencies are centralizing application access using an enterprise SSO tool.
+This is often where PIV enforcement occurs, with most SSO tools supporting certificate-based authentication.<br>
-    2.	**Web Application** - This is direct HTTPS authentication at a web page.
+    4.	**Web Application** - This is direct HTTPS authentication at a web page.
 The most common implementation is partner access use cases across agencies because most organizations have or are centralizing access to their internal applications with an enterprise SSO tool.
 Certificate-based options are often difficult to support, so most agencies deploy a password or OTP.
-Some agencies have outsourced authentication to a shared service such as Max Authentication or Login.gov.
+Some agencies have outsourced authentication to a shared service such as Max Authentication or Login.gov.<br>
-    3.	**Non-App Interface** - This is a catch-all for data access, not over HTTPS, such as command line, SSH, or other non–HTTP protocols.
-Most agencies rely on either [Privileged Access tools](https://playbooks.idmanagement.gov/playbooks/pam/), Secure Shell (SSH) keys, or passwords with additional network-based access control such as a jump box.
+    5.	**Non-Application Interface** - This is a catch-all for data access, not over HTTPS, such as command line, SSH, or other non–HTTP protocols.
+Most agencies rely on either [Privileged Access tools](https://playbooks.idmanagement.gov/playbooks/pam/), Secure Shell (SSH) keys, or passwords with additional network-based access control such as a jump box.<br>

 <div class="usa-alert usa-alert--info">